sanjsanj/short-challenge-1/README.md

 I used Sinatra to provide a simple backend.
 Bootstrap provided most of the styling, and the Google Maps API gave me a mockup of a map.

 To use locally, clone this repo and run ```bundle``` in the command line.
 Run ```rackup``` to start the local server.
 You will need to add your own API key to a .env file to make the google maps plugin work.

+####Thoughts

+While obviously this was pretty quick, it gave me a chance to practice sinatra again, which is always good.
+I also learned how to use a simple GMaps plugin and how to give text a slight border!
+Neat!